-In our opinion, the financial reports and statements of (Name of the Auditee (according to content titles)) for the year ... does not present accurate and reliable information due to the reasons expressed in "Basis for Audit Opinion".
+In our opinion, the financial reports and statements of (Name of the Auditee) for the year ... does not present accurate and reliable information due to the reasons expressed in "Basis for Audit Opinion".

 Disclaimer of opinion (Full scope restriction)

 The auditor may express a disclaimer of opinion when, due to a scope restriction, he cannot obtain sufficient appropriate audit evidence on the auditee's financial reports and statements and their underlying accounts and transactions.